ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 ### VMware NSX Edge Services Gateways for HCX management (NSX-V only)
 {: #hcx_considerations-nsx}

-An active/passive pair of VMware NSX Edge Services Gateways for HCX management is ordered for vCenter Server with NSX-V instances only.
+An active-passive pair of VMware NSX Edge Services Gateways for HCX management is ordered for vCenter Server with NSX-V instances only.
-* CPU: 6 vCPU
+* CPU - 6 vCPU
-* RAM: 8 GB
+* RAM - 8 GB
-* Disk: 3 GB VMDK
+* Disk - 3 GB VMDK

-### HCX Management Appliance - virtual machine
+### HCX Management Appliance VM
 {: #hcx_considerations-vm}

-* CPU: 4 vCPU
+* CPU - 4 vCPU
-* RAM: 12 GB
+* RAM - 12 GB
-* Disk: 60 GB VMDK
+* Disk - 60 GB VMDK

 More HCX appliances are deployed during configuration as necessary for L2 connectivity, WAN optimization, and gateway connections.